 Paris, and yesterday morning the roofs of the houses were all white.
-During the day, the state of the atmosphere was exceedingly wintry, and the difference between temperature then and that of the day before was very marked.
-It is worthy of notice that the prediction of the weather made about a fortnight ago by the Abbé O'Donnelly expressly mentions January 6th as the day on which the change to a decidedly colder state of the atmosphere was to commence.
+During the day, the state of the atmosphere was exceedingly wintry, and the difference be-tween temperature then and that of the day before was very marked.
+It is worthy of notice that the prediction of the weather made about a fortnight ago by the Abbé O'Donnelly expressly mentions January 6th as

-C. J. MARE AND CO .- The works lately the property of C. J. Mare and Co. are about to be carried on under the Limited Liability Act, by a joint-stock company, to be called the Thames Iron and Ship-building Company.
-The shares are to be of 50001. each, to be paid up in cash within a month, and the entire amount has been subscribed by fourteen persons of good commercial standing in London.
-The property was purchased of the estate of Mare and Co. by Mr. Peter Rolt.
+C. J. MARE AND Co.-The works lately the property of C. J. Mare and Co. are about to be carried on under the Limited Liability Act, by a joint-stock company, pany.
+The shares are to be of 5000% each, to be paid up in eash within a month, and the entire amount has been subscribed by fourteen persons of good commercial standing in London.
+The property was purchased of the